AIP21/WAT-Vis/README.md

 TLDR: It's like [nocom](https://github.com/nerdsinspace/nocom-explanation/blob/main/README.md) but serverside.

 # Setup and running the program
-The program *should* do the following steps by itself, but its always better doing it yourself just in case.
-(My code tends to be unpredictable)
+The program does all setup by itself, if something goes wrong, create folders titled "configs", "inputs", "outputs", and "worldImages".
 1. Put the .jar file in an empty folder
-2. Create these folders "inputs", "outputs", and "worldImages"
+2. Run the .jar file

 Now you are good to go, just run the .jar file and import your data using the button on the top left!

+# Folder Setup
+There are four main folders that are created in the run directory:
+- "configs": Contains the config files
+- "inputs": Put any input data in this folder
+- "outputs": Any exported images are put in this folder
+- "worldImages": Put any world images in this folder
+- ".downloads": Contains the assets used for doing the seed mapping.
+They are downloaded from mojang.com and are the property of Mojang AB.

 # Features
 1. Display all the data that you imported.
 2. Display a desired date range or a single point in time.
 3. Animate the time to see players moving around as time passes.
-4. See a list of all the players in the data and either change their marker color or disable them entirely.
+4. See a list of all the players in the data, how many data entries they have, and either change their marker color or disable them entirely.
 5. Select individual or multiple points and see their information.
 This includes the date, player name, and position.
-Select every point with Control+A, drag right click to select an area, Shift+Click to select multiple points.
+Select every point with Control+A, drag right click to select an area, Shift+Click to select multiple points, Control+Click to select hidden points.
 6. Right click to open a menu to either hide or show selected points.
 Hold control to show hidden points.
 7. Represent the data in four ways: Pixels, Dots, Lines, or a Heatmap.
 8. Option to fade out data based on its age.